jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- refactored language analysis module
+  - added suite of grammar node maker functions
+  - refactored analysis around generic node tree transformation that does not mutate the input tree
+  - evicted all application code into the compile module
+    - turn counting and symbol collision check now happen where they did before, but have no potential to mutate the parsed input tree
+    - tmp hoisting has been pushed down into a refactored `compileRule` unit that makes rule scope manipulation more coherent
+    - commented out block about bare `turns()` auto-color-indexing also left for future resurrection
+- refactored language compile module
+  - reified `block()` handling
+  - made `wrap()` and `amend()` more ergonomic
+  - rule compilation more coherent, easier to re-use for `ant(...)`
+- implemented `ant(...)` alternate rule form
+  - compiles thru all the same rule paths as normal `{when, then}` form by way of a new `analyze.antRule()` transform

+# 2022-05-22

 - added explicitly null then rules
 - let prompt `{help}` be an iterable string body, naturalizing functions like